dgroomes/react-playground/webpack/README.md

 ## Wish List

-General clean ups, todos and things I wish to implement for this project:
+General clean-ups, todos and things I wish to implement for this project:

 * [x] DONE Actually implement some React
 * [x] DONE Do something with hooks